owlchester/kanka-docs/docs/source/features/profile-sidebar/how-to-pin-elements.md

 ## Pinning Attributes

-When editing all of the attributes of an entity (either in the entity's `attributes` tab or from the `manage` button in the `attributes subpage`), clicking on the `start` icon on the right will pin the attribute.
+When editing all of the attributes of an entity (either in the entity's `attributes` tab or from the `manage` button in the `attributes subpage`), clicking on the `star` icon on the right will pin the attribute.

 ![Pinning attributes](attributes.png)